LinkdropHQ/linkdrop-batch-sdk/README.md

 - claimedAt: number - The UNIX timestamp at which the link was claimed.
 - createdAtBlock: number - The number of the block in which the link was created.

-## Managing Campaigns (FOR BACK-END USE ONLY)
+## Private methods (FOR BACK-END USE ONLY)

+To use private SDK methods, you need to create a campaign via Linkdrop Dashboard first.
+Refer here for more info.

+### Managing campaigns

 **⚠️ IMPORTANT!
-Managing campaigns requires secret keys that should never be exposed to public.
-Use campaign methods on a back-end and never within a front-end app.**
+Private methods to manage campaigns and links require secret keys that should never be exposed to public.
+Use private methods on a back-end and never within a front-end app.**

 After you have created a campaign using Linkdrop Dashboard, you can use SDK to manage the campaign.
 Using SDK you can: